785pavan/isee2019-SPENDEMON/docs/_posts/2019-07-02-Reflections and Learnings.md

 The second approach that we tried implementing was the MVVM approach i.e. the View Model approach.
 This approach was rather versatile and not only sorted issues we were facing with Database but also help us with things like *Data Binding,* *App Configuration Changes,* *Easy updating of data in the Database* etc. Although it took a bit longer to implement and was a bit more complicated than say, the View Control approach, but it helped solve a lot of problems at one go.

 However, as we progressed with the App, we realised that as a result of implementing the View Model approach later and certain features added earlier, we had to re-wire certain design features and implement/remove certain changes made to some of the activities and their functionalities.
 In this way, even though we worked in an Agile method, we would have saved ourselves a lot time and effort, had we thought through the entire approach of the App earlier.

+<h3> Navigation:</h3> An App, however many features it might offer, can only be popular if the User finds it easy to use it and does not find it difficult to navigate